MrRobInIT/Windows11-Deployment-USB/Documentation/Complete_Deployment_SOP.md

    - RoboCopy additional apps to `D:\Apps\` if needed

 2. **Boot target system from USB:**
+   - Connect to Wired network for Doman Join
    - Insert USB into target Dell system
    - Power on and press F12 for boot menu
    - Select USB drive (UEFI boot)